VRCreatorAcademy/vr-creator-academy-collab/Documentation/Contributing/GitTerminology.md

 can be merged back into the "main" branch (often called the trunk in other scm software)
 ## clone
 The process of copying repository from a remote directory to your local directory.
+## commit
+A snapshot of the project at a given time.
+## commiting
+The process of taking staged files checking them into the repository. (see staging)
 ## fork
 A fork is a copy of a repository.
 The term is reused and has different meanings depending on where it is use.
 This can cause a bit of confusion.